Spiritual Warfare: Sword of the Spirit 4 (the sword)

 James 3:13-18: "Who is wise and understanding among you?
 Let him show it by his good life, by deeds done in the humility that comes from wisdom.
 But if you harbor bitter envy and selfish ambition if your hearts, do not boast about it or deny the truth.
 Suh 'wisdom' does not come down from heaven but is earthy, unspiritual, of the devil.
 For where you have envy and selfish ambition, there you find disorder and every evil practice.
 But the wisdom that comes from heaven is first of all pure; then peace-loving, considerate, submissive, full of mercy and good fruit, impartial and sincere.
 Peacemakers who sow in peace raise a harvest of righteousness."

-James 4:7-8: "Submit yourself, then, to God.
+James 4:7-8 (KJV): "Submit yourselves therefore to God.
 Resist the devil, and he will flee from you.
-Come near to God and He will come near to you."
+Draw nigh to God, and He will draw nigh to you."

 1 Peter 3:3-4: "Your beauty should not come from outward adornment...
 Instead, it should be that of your inner self, the unfading beauty of a gentle and quiet spirit, which is of great worth in God's sight."